decretist/Dissertation/Chapter4/visualization.md

 words in the first- and second-recension *dicta*, with the frequency of *in* plotted along the horizontal x-axis, and the frequency of *non* plotted along the vertical y-axis, to produce a simplified visualization of the total variation between the two.
+Means are provided for context: the vertical dashed line represents the mean for the horizontal (*in*) axis, and the horizontal dashed line represents the mean for the vertical (*non*) axis.

 ![Figure 0a updated 10 Feb 2020](PNGs/Figure_0_frequency_excluding_de_Pen.png)

-Figure 0a introduces several conventions common to two-dimensional graphical representations of word frequency data that the reader will encounter throughout this chapter.
+Figure 0a introduces several conventions common to two-dimensional graphical representations of word frequency data that readers will encounter repeatedly throughout this chapter.
 The feature (in this case the frequency of occurrence of the word *in*) that explains more of the variation between the samples is plotted along the horizontal x-axis, while the feature (in this case the frequency of occurrence of the word *non*) that explains less of the variation between the samples is plotted along the vertical y-axis.
 Although this plot, produced by the Matplotlib Python two-dimensional plotting library, is rectangular and the axes are approximately to scale, most of the figures in this chapter were generated using stylo, an R package for stylometric analysis, which outputs square plots.
-The reader should bear in mind that the area plotted is wider than it is tall, that is, that it always displays greater variation between samples horizontally along the x-axis than it does vertically along the y-axis.
+Regardless of appearance, readers should bear in mind that the area plotted is wider than it is tall, that is, that it always displays greater variation between samples horizontally along the x-axis than it does vertically along the y-axis.

-Figure 0b introduces a more statistically meaningful way of measuring the variation or distance between samples.
-This involves calculating how far the value for a given feature in a sample is from the mean value for that feature in all the samples, then dividing that distance by the standard deviation.
-(Note that there will be a different mean and standard deviation for each axis, in this case, one for the frequency of *in* and another for the frequency of *non*) For the purpose of this calculation, we use population (rather than sample) standard deviation, because the data we have represents the total known population of words attributed to Gratian.
+Figure 0a plots the first- and second-recension values (labelled R1 and R2 respectively), as well as the means (indicated by the dashed lines), for the frequencies of *in* and *non* per 1,000 words.
+It is more statistically meaningful, however, to measure and plot the differences between values and means in units of standard deviations rather than frequency per 1,000 words.
+The difference of a value from the mean divided by standard deviation is referred to as the value's z-score.
+A value that has a difference of one standard deviation from the mean is said to have a z-score of 1.0 or -1.0 depending on whether the value is greater or lesser than the mean.
+It is appropriate in this context to use the formula for population rather than sample standard deviation, because the data we have represents the totality of known words attributed to Gratian.
 The formula used to calculate the population standard deviation is:

 $\sigma=\sqrt{\frac{1}{N}\sum_{i=1}^N(x_i-\mu)^2}$

-The formula is somewhat notationally opaque, but it is not difficult to calculate the result.
+The formula is somewhat daunting notationally, but it is not difficult to calculate the result.
 First, we calculate the squared deviations from the mean for the frequency of *in* in the first-recension *dicta*: